-Your spouse beneficiary can take a distribution of part or all of his/her share of your Roth IRA and roll it over to a Roth IRA of his/her own, less any RMD.
+Your spouse beneficiary can take a distribution of part or all of his/her share of your Roth IRA and roll it over to a Roth IRA of his/her own, or another beneficiary Roth IRA, less any RMD.

 - b.
 Eligible Designated Beneficiary Who is Your Minor Child.
-If your beneficiary is an eligible designated beneficiary who is your minor child, he/she must remove all assets from the Roth IRA by the tenth anniversary of the date the minor attains the age of majority, even if such minor child initially chose to receive life expectancy payments. - c.
+A minor child also includes step-children, adopted children, and eligible foster children.
+An individual reaches the age of majority on their 21st birthday.
+Your minor child can choose either the ten-year rule or the single life expectancy option.
+If your minor child initially chose life expectancy payments, then they must continue taking annual RMDs during the ten years subsequent to reaching their age of majority. - c.
 Eligible Designated Beneficiary (Other than a Surviving Spouse or Minor Child).
 If your beneficiary is an eligible designated beneficiary who is someone other than your surviving spouse or your minor child, such beneficiary has the option of taking distribution of the Roth IRA assets over a single life expectancy period or within ten years.

-If such a beneficiary chooses the single life expectancy option, the beneficiary uses his/her age at the end of the year following the year of death to determine the initial single life expectancy divisor and reduces this number by one for each following year's RMD calculation.
-For a qualifying trust, use the age of the oldest trust beneficiary.
+If such a beneficiary chooses the single life expectancy option to calculate their RMD, the beneficiary uses his/her age at the end of the year following the year of death to determine the initial single life expectancy divisor and reduces this number by one for each following year's RMD calculation.
+For a qualifying trust, generally the age of the oldest trust beneficiary is used.